falcosecurity/rules/CONTRIBUTING.md

 The maturity level of the rules, however, does not directly reflect their potential for generating noise in the adopters' environment.
 This is due to the unique and constantly changing nature of each environment, especially in cloud environments, making it challenging to accurately predict the impact of rules.

 Newcomers to Falco will be encouraged to start by configuring their setup with introductory rules labeled as "Falco's default rules" (`maturity_stable`).
 These rules, which are currently based on syscall and container events, will live in the established [falco_rules.yaml](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) file.

-As users become more familiar with Falco and better understand their unique environments, they can gradually fine-tune the default rules to meet their specific requirements.
+As users become more familiar with Falco and better understand their unique environments, they can gradually fine-tune the rules to meet their specific requirements.
 Tuning rules goes hand in hand with assessing the performance overhead and adjusting Falco's [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) accordingly.
 This consideration is important to keep in mind as there are usually limitations to the budget allocated for security monitoring.

-Once adopters have integrated the stable default rules with low false positives and acceptable performance consistently, they can add a next set of rules.
+Once adopters have integrated the stable default rules with low False Positives and acceptable performance overhead consistently, they can add a next set of rules.
 This set may include rules with `maturity_incubating` or `maturity_sandbox`, offering more specific detections and/or broader monitoring, depending on the rule.

 # Rules Acceptance Criteria